laura-dietz/minir-plots/README.md

 minir-plots
 ===========

-Mini Plotting scripts for IR experiments
+Mini Plotting scripts for IR experiments.

 Works with query-by-query output of trec-eval and galago-eval evaluation code which produce run files in the tab-separated form queryId, metric, value.